Ever wish you could soar over your challenges at work. Without feeling wiped out by niggling self-doubt.? If yes…

 The greatest lesson I’ve learnt...

-You can only recover fully from it when you can separate yourself from the symptoms of depression.
+You can only recover fully from depression when you consistently separate yourself from its symptoms.

 In my experience of working in rehab for depression, I was amazed that most clients saw their depressive symptoms as an annoying and embarrassing extension of their personality.